rawatraghav/BellState_Generator/README.md

 ## Design Partitions
 - The problem statement can be approached with a Hybrid Classical-Quantum optimization model, having three major partitions.
-  1. The `Bell State Generator` instantiates a quantum circuit required for the state generation, but with one optimizable parameter `theta`.
+  1. The `Bell State Generator` instantiates a quantum circuit required for the state generation, but with one optimizable parameter `angle`.
 It is a Quantum circuit.
   2. `Cost Function` calculates the cost or error for the parameter value of current iteration.It is a classical calculation.
-  3. `Optimizer`, is a classical machine learning optimizer, updates the values of parameter `theta` for better performance of the circuit.
+  3. `Optimizer`, is a classical machine learning optimizer, updates the values of parameter `angle` for better performance of the circuit.
 Two classical optimizers namely - 'gradient descent' and 'Nesterov Accelerated Gradient' have been used and compared.

      ![Design](media/design.png)

 ---
 ## Cirquit and Parameter Initialization ##
 1. Qubit 0 is initialized to state [1,0], and Qubit 1 to [0,1] to be able to reach the aforementioned Bell State.
-2. Parameter `theta` which is the angle by which the paraterized gate will rotate.
+2. Parameter `angle` which is the angle by which the paraterized gate will rotate.
 3. The angle is converted to `radians` from `degrees`and given a random initial value.
 ---
 ## Cost Function ##